-We want to explore different ways of reaching children through the local schools.
+Alongside our own Christian development we want to explore different ways of reaching children through the local schools.
 We have a natural connection with the church school but there are three other schools at primary level and two secondary schools with which we need to connect.

-We know that children and young people today are experiencing poor mental health but we also know that having a faith is a protective factor; therefore, finding a way of meeting the spiritual needs of children and young people is vital.
+We know that children and young people today are experiencing poor mental health and we also know that having a faith is a protective factor; therefore, finding a way of meeting the spiritual needs of children and young people is vital.